 Rust Legacy - Bring it back to Steam

-The news that legacy would be taken away was devestating.
-See when one talks about a game that really got them through their childhood it's usually the likes of Mario, Zelda, Pokémon etc. Games that one can easily return to.
+The news that legacy would be taken away was devastating.
+See when one talks about a game that got them through their childhood it's usually the likes of Mario, Zelda, Pokémon, etc. Games that one can easily return to.
 The fans of Legacy can't fulfill that nostalgia.

 Below are some reasons as to why the new Rust is simply not the good old Legacy that thousands fell in love with.

 - The arcade survival type feeling you got from Legacy is gone.
 I'm talking about how in the new Rust it usually revolves around 90% gathering 10% fighting.
-You can spend hours upon hours gathering to get caught off guard in a 1 minute firefight.
-Where as Legacy had an entire opposite approach, allowing for more fun firefights and ultimately creating a greater experience with more memories.
+You can spend hours upon hours gathering to get caught off guard in a minute-long firefight.
+Whereas Legacy had an entirely opposite approach, allowing for more fun firefights and ultimately creating a greater experience with more memories.

-Some may say this is a bit of an over-reaction, but at the end of the day this is for a game we all loved.
-A game that didn't die out of diminishing numbers, but was scrapped for something that felt so disconnected to the original.
-Rust Legacy could easily be it's own standalone game with the fan base it had.
+This is for a game we all loved.
+A game that didn't die out due to diminishing numbers, but was scrapped for something that felt so disconnected to the original.
+Rust Legacy could easily be its own standalone game with the fan base it had.
 Sign this petition to show Garry and Facepunch that it deserves to be back, for the memories, for those long weekends of constant firefights and raiding, when survival games had real passion in them...